 Set in 1829 in the Tasmanian wilderness, it is the bloodcurdling tale of Claire (Aisling Franciosi), an Irish convict held captive, and her captors, a gaggle of virulent British officers led by one of the most repulsive characters of all time, Lieutenant Hawkins (move over Alexander Skarsgard, it’s Sam Claflin’s turn).
 After Hawkins, Jago (Harry Greenwood), and Ruse (Damon Herriman) ruin Claire’s life, she sets out the next morning for revenge, enlisting a black aboriginal named Billy (Baykali Ganambarr) to be her guide.

-From this point on, you’ll be in heavy spoiler territory.
+Spoiler warning: From this point on, you’ll be in heavy spoiler territory.
 Brave at your own risk.
-But also, don’t forget about that UC-San Diego psychological study that proved that people enjoy stories more when they know spoilers ahead of time.
+But also, don’t forget about that UC-San Diego psychological study, which suggested that people enjoy stories more when they know spoilers ahead of time.
 Try it!

 A quick note on the definition of ‘violence.’
 Violence does not require bloodshed or a physical attack.
 Violence can be emotional, institutional, psychological, social, political etc. The act of taking a child from their parents at the border is an act of violence.
 Gerrymandering in order to stunt the voting of oppressed communities is an act of violence.
 Blackmailing is an act of violence.
 Work without pay is an act of violence.
 The rules and regulations of corrupt institutions are violent in nature because they violate the innate egalitarianism of human nature.
 In The Nightingale, the erroneous victim-shaming/-blaming is violence.
 The total dehumanization is violence.
 The constant verbal denigration is violence.